Technology will drive the future.

 Speaking Topics

-This keynote explores the behavioral shifts leaders must make when competitive advantage no longer comes from what you know, but from how you think, question, and decide.
-It is a blueprint for cultivating agency – the practice of independent thought and cognitive sovereignty – in an era designed to outsource it.
+This keynote offers a blueprint for cultivating Agency – the practice of independent thought and cognitive sovereignty – in an era designed to outsource both.

 What You'll Learn

-• How to lead through inquiry when “having all the answers” has become obsolete
+• How to lead through inquiry when “having all the answers” has become commoditized.

-• How to protect your cognitive independence: The daily discipline of thinking for yourself in a world designed to think for you.
+• How to protect cognitive sovereignty: The daily discipline of thinking for yourself in a world designed to think for you

 • How to build teams defined not by what they produce, but by who they are and how they think